 When Ted Machi & Associates, P.C. evaluates your financial situation, we will not only evaluate your eligibility for bankruptcy.
 We will help you determine if it is wise or prudent to seek the protection of filing bankruptcy.
 Consider using our online bankruptcy evaluation.
 It is free and an attorney will be able to review your situation.

-Chapter 7 bankruptcies remain on your credit report for 10 years and Chapter 13 bankruptcies remain on your credit report for 7 years.
+Chapter 7 and 13 Bankruptcies remain on your credit report for 7 to 10 years.
 Although this is a long time, you should consider how your current report looks.
 If your credit report is full of late and missing payments and overextended debts, a bankruptcy may not make much difference on your report.

 Many people get credit cards, car loans, and buy houses after their bankruptcy.
 Discuss how your situation may be affected when you meet with your attorney.

 One of the worst things about being in debt is the harassing telephone calls and threatening notices.
 These can come at the worst times.
 Creditors call you at work and may try to talk with your employer.

 Once the bankruptcy documents are filed, the court will order an automatic stay.
 This means that all creditors must stop contacting you pending the resolution of your case.
 This is a federal law.
 If a creditor continues to call you or contact your employer, the court may impose fines, punitive damages and even jail time because of the court order violation.

 Filing for Chapter 7 Bankruptcy in DFW Texas

 To obtain relief from creditor harassment, you must actually file for bankruptcy.
 Telling a creditor you are going to do it is not enough.
 Creditors know this, and will not stop bothering you until they receive the order from the court.
 They know that once you file for bankruptcy protection, they will probably be unable to collect all of the debt.